blockrise/.github/.github/ISSUE_TEMPLATE/feature_request_ext.md

 ---
+name: Feature request extended
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---

+---
 Type | About  | Labels | Assignees
 ------------ | ------------- | ------------- | -------------
 Feature Request | I have a suggestion :smile_cat: | Enhancement :heart_eyes_cat:, Refactor :pouting_cat: | Hugo